panafarmakis/WotsPlus/README.md

 WOTS+ is the one-time signature scheme of SPHINCS+.
 The general data flow of WOTS+ is developed using C/C++ and VITIS HLS tool in order to present the hardware implementation.
 We perform hardware-software co-optimization, by using the synthesized RTL from VITIS and the hardware Implementation of Sha256.

+This implementation is an approx. 60x times accelerated hardware implementation of the signature scheme regarding signature generation and an approx. 55x accelerated implementation regarding signature verification.